Trump card 1: Sense of proportion

 By this measure, the problem of ageing is really bad, killing everyday more people than all the other causes of death put together, and causing enormous suffering.
 If we successfully implemented a comprehensive rejuvenation platform, the problem of ageing, and all the misery it causes, would disappear altogether.
 Now, to come back to the main question, do we think that the potential side effects of defeating ageing may be so bad that we would be better off not doing it at all?
 Would the downsides of defeating ageing be more negative than the upsides would be positive?
 It is impossible to answer this question with absolute certainty, because we cannot predict with absolute certainty the magnitude of the side effects.
 However, there is no reason to think any of the possible side effects of defeating ageing are unsolvable.
 In fact, careful planning may even prevent some side effects from ever happening, in which case it would be stupid not to eliminate the problem of ageing only to avoid side effects which we could have obviated anyway.

 Take the concern of population growth.
 My personal view is that we will not witness an unmanageable growth because of rejuvenation, but say I’m wrong (which may well be).
-At such point, we can either decide to forget about rejuvenation and let everyone eventually come down with the diseases of ageing and die (including future children), or we can limit our birth rates, which is something we’d better do already now.
+At such point, we could either decide to forget about rejuvenation and let everyone eventually come down with the diseases of ageing and die (including future children), or we could limit our birth rates, which is something we’d better do already now.
 What is worse?
 Asking everyone, present and future, to get sick and die for the sake of babies that aren’t even in the making yet, or simply making fewer babies, at least until we find a way to manage a larger population?

 Similarly, if we are afraid that rejuvenation could allow tyrants to live for centuries, let us think again: Would this be really worse than the problem of ageing?
 Would the tyrant kill as many people in a day as ageing does?
 Would he cause the same amount of suffering?
 If we didn’t develop rejuvenation, he would only cause misery for a handful of decades, but what if he left a heir around to continue his work, equally if not more brutally?
 And what about the people who didn’t live under his tyranny to begin with?
 Is it fair that they all should suffer and die because of ageing, for the sake of ensuring the death of a single tyrant who’s likely to be immediately replaced by another anyway?